EB-2 NIW Denials Now Outpace EB-1A: Recent USCIS Trends

 In a surprising reversal of historical trends, EB-2 National Interest Waiver (NIW) petitions are now facing a higher denial rate than EB-1A (Extraordinary Ability) petitions, according to newly released data from U.S. Citizenship and Immigration Services (USCIS) for the first quarter of Fiscal Year 2025.

-For years, immigration professionals and applicants viewed the EB-2 NIW category as a relatively accessible pathway to a green card, especially for professionals with strong public interest cases but less traditional forms of acclaim.
+For years, immigration professionals and applicants viewed the EB-2 NIW category as a relatively accessible pathway to a Green Card, especially for professionals with strong public interest cases but less traditional forms of acclaim.
 However, recent data shows a significant and possibly enduring shift in the agency’s adjudication patterns.

-Key Finding: EB-2 NIW Denials Now Exceed EB-1A
+Key finding: EB-2 NIW denials now exceed EB-1A

 The first quarter data paints a clear picture of USCIS’s increasingly rigorous approach to EB-2 NIW petitions.